lightning-core/lightning/communications/high/AmikoPay_LinkCreateDestroy.md

 data in the callBack\* attributes, then the other side will update its call-back data; this allows nodes to move to new network locations.

-A node can set the callback* values to None if there is no way for the other node to re-connect.
+A node can set the callback* values to null if there is no way for the other node to re-connect.
 In that case, re-connection can only be done by one of the two nodes.